jamalmazrui/CSUNATC18docs/ReadMe.md

 - Choose the "Wiki" link and then the "New Page link.
 Alternatively, open the page <http://GitHub.com/JamalMazrui/CSUNATC18docs/wiki/new>.

-- In the web form for creating a new page, use the "Title" field for inputting the title of the document to be shared.
-Use the multi-line "Page content" field for a description that at least contains a link to the document.
+- In the web form for creating a new page, use the `Title` field for inputting the title of the document to be shared.
+Use the multi-line `Page content` field for a description that at least contains a link to the document.
 By default, the wiki accepts Markdown syntax as input, so the link may be entered like this:

   `[Link name](Link URL)`

   It is recommended that each document include explicit licensing terms within its content, e.g., by referencing [Creative Commons — Attribution-NonCommercial-NoDerivatives 4.0 International](https://creativecommons.org/licenses/by-nc-nd/4.0/).

-- If the document is not already hosted elsewhere, it may first be uploaded to the issue queue of the `CSUNATC18docs` repository before creating the wiki page (or it may be edited later to add the document URL).
+- If the document is not already hosted elsewhere, it may first be uploaded to the issue queue of the `CSUNATC18docs` repository before creating a wiki page that links to the document.
 To create an issue, open the page <http://GitHub.com/JamalMazrui/CSUNATC18docs/issues/new>.

-- In the web form for creating a new page, use the "Title" field for inputting the title of the document to be shared.
-Use the multi-line "Comment" field for any description.
-Use the button for uploading a document as an attachment to the comment.
+- In the web form for creating a new issue, use the `Title` field for inputting the title of the document to be shared.
+Use the multi-line `Comment` field for any description.
+Invoke the button for uploading a document as an attachment to the comment.

-- After creating the issue, move focus to the attachment link and copy its full URL to the clipboard using the context menu (e.g., invoked via right click or Shift+F10).
+- After creating the issue, move focus to the attachment link and copy its full URL to the clipboard using the context menu (e.g., invoked via a right click or Shift+F10).

-- On a wiki page created for sharing the document, paste the URL when adding the link.
+- On a wiki page for sharing the document, as described above, paste the URL when adding the link.

-- The repository contains a test example of a wiki page that links to an issue attachment.
+- This repository contains a test example of a wiki page that links to an issue attachment.

 ## Miscellaneous